 You will love these tips that show you how to recharge and freshen up your towels using a couple of ingredients from your pantry.

 The results will be softer and more absorbent towels that are literally recharged!
-You are not going to believe how soft they feel and how fresh they smell.
-Another tip is that you should wash new towels prior to using them.
-This will de-fluff them.
-Lets take a quick look at how you can address a few common laundry issues.
+You are not going to believe how soft they feel and how incredibly fresh they smell.

-It’s a great spot cleaner for your washing machine too.
-When mixed with water it becomes a paste and you will be amazed how well it works.
-You can also mix it with hydro peroxide and it is the ultimate tough stain remover and it really works!
+It’s also a great spot cleaner for your washing machine too.
+When mixed with water it becomes a paste and you can also mix it with hydro-peroxide for the ultimate tough stain remover!

 How To Lose The Laundry Stink